Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

 I guess you may be wondering why I am writing this blog.
-The last couple of months I have been noticing a lot of questions asking why devices stopped syncing with Intune.
+Over the last couple of months, I have noticed a lot of questions asking why devices stopped syncing with Intune.

 When trying to answer some of those questions, I also got asked if there could be an explanation for why the MDM Intune certificate is missing in action!
 Here are some examples..